Cardinals vs. Cubs Player Props Betting Odds

-Player props are listed for Cody Bellinger and Paul Goldschmidt, among others, when the Chicago Cubs host the St. Louis Cardinals at Wrigley Field on Tuesday at 7:40 PM ET.
+Player props are listed for Paul Goldschmidt and Cody Bellinger, among others, when the St. Louis Cardinals visit the Chicago Cubs at Wrigley Field on Wednesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!